SteveBarnett/Remixing/_thinking/zen/welcoming-the-unwelcome.md

 ### 2 Does It Matter?

 - At such times, we may avoid a lot of trouble by asking ourselves a simple question: Does it matter
-- SOMETIMES WE CATCH OURSELVES ABOUT TO DO something that doesn’t quite feel right.
+- Sometimes we catch ourselves about to do something that doesn’t quite feel right.
 -  the Buddha didn’t establish these rules merely for people to conform to outer codes of behavior.
 - He therefore encouraged or discouraged certain forms of behavior based on whether they promoted or hindered that process of awakening
 - our question then boils down to “What awakens my heart, and what blocks that process from happening?”